 - 5. We have provided you with: - (a) Access to all information of which we are aware that is relevant to the preparation and fair presentation of the financial statements such as records, documentation and other matters. - (b) Additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) All minutes of meetings of the governing body held through the date of this letter. - (e) All significant contracts and grants. - 6.
 All transactions have been recorded in the accounting records and are reflected in the financial statements. - 7.
 We have informed you of all current risks of a material amount that are not adequately prevented or detected by entity procedures with respect to: - (a) Misappropriation of assets. - (b) Misrepresented or misstated assets, liabilities or net position. - 8.
-We have no knowledge of any known or suspected: - (a) Fraudulent financial reporting or misappropriation of assets involving management or employees who have significant roles in internal control. - (b) Fraudulent financial reporting or misappropriation of assets involving others that could have a material effect on the financial statements. - 9.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the City received in communications from employees, customers, regulators, suppliers or others. - 10.
+We believe the effects of the uncorrected financial statement misstatements summarized in the attached schedule are immaterial, both individually and in the aggregate, to the financial statements taken as a whole. - 9.
+We have no knowledge of any known or suspected: - (a) Fraudulent financial reporting or misappropriation of assets involving management or employees who have significant roles in internal control. - (b) Fraudulent financial reporting or misappropriation of assets involving others that could have a material effect on the financial statements. - 10.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the City received in communications from employees, customers, regulators, suppliers or others. - 11.
 We have disclosed to you the identity of the City's related parties and all the related party relationships and transactions of which we are aware.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America.
 We understand that the term related party refers to an affiliate; management, and members of their immediate families, component units; and any other party with which the entity may deal if it can significantly influence, or be influenced by, the management or operating policies of the other.
 The term affiliate refers to a party that directly or indirectly controls, or is controlled by, or is under common control with us.